How to Start a Beauty Supply Business

 There are basically four types of beauty supply:

-The two keys to a success are a passion for beauty products and finding a niche that fills a particular need or demand.
+The two keys to success are a passion for beauty products and finding a niche that fills a particular need or demand.

 - Knowledge of chemicals as well as herbs and botanicals